This photo is from the Iditasport® Extreme’s inaugural year in 1997 (from left to right Race Director, Billy Koitzsch and Roger Cowles).

-This is a supported race (trailmarkers, snowmachine / air support, & heated checkpoints) to McGrath.
-Your entry fee provides you with: Winter survival class, ride to the race start, snowmachine crew & marked trail, online race tracking, heated tent camps & tented portable toilets.
-Our tent camps are Arctic Ovens–super deluxe survival tents and all are propane heated so they will be super warm when you arrive!
+This is a supported race (trailmarkers, snowmachine crews, 4 tent Camps / 4 Lodges) to McGrath.
+Your entry fee provides you with: Winter survival class, ride to the race start, snowmachine crew, wooden markers also reflective flagging along the trail, online race tracking, tent camps & tented portable toilets.
+The BLM cabin will have wood provided.
+Our tent camps are Arctic Ovens–super deluxe survival tents and all are propane heated so no getting up in the middle of the night to get the fire going.
 At the tent camps you will have a resting area and drinking water.
 Your drop bags will be delivered to two remote areas.
+Finger Lake tent camp(@ mile115) and Forks tent camp (@ mile 210).
 Finishers also receive a personalized ulu trophy.

 Below is a photo of one of our checkpoints in the Alaskan Range: Styx Tent Camp, an oasis in the wilderness!